SURF-ML/Agentic_ML/README.md

 # Agentic_ML

 ## Overview
-`Agentic_ML` is a sophisticated Python application designed to automate deep learning (DL) training pipelines using an agentic approach.
-It leverages the `smolagents` library from HuggingFace to orchestrate multiple specialized AI agents, each capable of handling different aspects of an ML project lifecycle.
-This includes tasks such as web browsing, PDF processing, file management, data inspection, and package installation.
+`Agentic_ML` leverages the `smolagents` library from HuggingFace to orchestrate multiple specialized agents on any task.
+An orchestrator agent should be capable of breaking up problems and spawning agents to fulfill sub problems.
+This includes tasks such as web browsing, PDF processing, file management, data inspection, and package installation, web search, or anything else.

 The core of the system is the `AgentOrchestrator`, which manages the creation, configuration, and execution of these agents.
-It supports integration with various Large Language Models (LLMs) from providers like Hugging Face Transformers, Ollama, or OpenAI, allowing for flexible and powerful AI-driven automation.
+It supports integration with  Ollama, or OpenAI.

 ## Features
 - **Agentic Architecture**: Utilizes a hierarchical structure of AI agents to break down and execute complex ML tasks.
-- **Configurable LLM Integration**: Supports multiple LLM providers (Transformers, Ollama, OpenAI) with customizable model IDs and provider-specific configurations.
 - **Specialized Agents**: Includes agents for diverse functionalities such as:
     - Web Browsing
     - PDF Document Processing
-    - File System Management
-    - Data Inspection and Analysis
-    - Package Installation
-- **Automated Pipeline Execution**: Automates the end-to-end process of DL training pipelines, from data acquisition to model deployment.
 - **Flexible Configuration**: Uses YAML configuration files to define LLM settings, agent behaviors, and project-specific parameters.
-- **Detailed Logging**: Provides comprehensive logging to monitor agent activities and troubleshoot issues.

 ## Installation